 Workplace Futures

-Last month, I was in Le Grand Palais in Paris, France, for ‘Artists & Robots’.
-What caught my attention is the ‘Extra-Natural’ artefact of Miguel Chevalier, a digital interactive, generative, automated and fractal garden he created.
+Last month I was at Le Grand Palais in Paris, France, for ‘Artists & Robots’.
+What caught my attention was Miguel Chevalier’s ‘Extra-Natural’ artefact, a digital interactive, generative, automated and fractal garden he created.
 Living in a digital garden.
-Mesmerizing.
+Mesmerising.

 I had a similar collective digital art experience at the ‘Atelier des Lumières’ exhibition ‘Gustav Klimt’ in Paris, France.